btwonion/better-boat-movement/README.md

 ### Other

-If you need help with any of my mods just join my [discord server](https://nyon.dev/discord).
+If you need help with any of my mods, join my [discord server](https://nyon.dev/discord).